jbloomlab/flu_H3_2023_seqneut_vs_growth/README.md

 We then compare (correlate) the growth advantages to the titers summarized across sera in three different ways:
   - the **geometric** mean titer
   - the median titer
-  - the fraction of sera with a titer less than some cutoff, with the cutoff chosen to maximize the correlation
+  - the fraction of sera with a titer less than some cutoff, with the cutoff chosen to maximize the correlation'

+When available (as specified in [config.yaml](config.yaml) under the `pool` key) we also correlate growth to the titers measured for a pool of all the sera.

+We also correlate the growth advantages to the number of mutations each strain has relative to the MRCA, looking at HA nucleotide mutations, ectodomain protein mutations, and HA1 protein mutaitons.

-For the mean and median titers, we correlate growth advantage with the log of these quantities; for the fraction below the titer we correlate with that quantity directly.
+For the mean and median titers, we correlate growth advantage with the log of these quantities; for the fraction below the titer and mutations we correlate with that quantity directly.

 We also estimate P-values for each correlation by randomizing the growth data among strains and re-computing the correlation for these randomized data (the P-value is the fraction of randomizations with as good of a correlation as the actual data).
 The P-values are one sided, and for the mean and median titer represent the fraction of randomizations with Pearson R less than the actual value, while for fraction below a cutoff they represent the fraction of randomizations with a Pearson R greater than the actual value.